mrprajesh/rajzsite/Readme.md

 ```
 $ make publish
-$ make rsync_upload # or make dropbox_upload or copy htmls to gh-pages
+$ make rsync_upload # to upload to cse domain /mrprajesh
+$ make mrprajesh    # to upload to mrprajesh.co.in
 ```